colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 ### Question 1: Are GQs enriched in *Streptomyces* genomes?

-To address this question, I wrote a Python script (icnluded below) that shuffles an input fasta sequence using the program [uShuffle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-192), and searches for GQ sequences in the shuffled genome. uShuffle is a program for shuffling biological data that allows you to conserve nucleotide frequencies by only shuffling the genome in blocks of length *k*.
+To address this question, I wrote a Python script (icnluded below) that shuffles an input fasta sequence using the program [uShuffle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-192), and searches for GQ sequences in the shuffled genome. uShuffle is a program for shuffling biological data that allows you to conserve doublet/triplet frequencies by only shuffling the genome in blocks of length *k*.
 A wrapper module for using uShuffle in Python can be written by following the instructions found [here](http://digital.cs.usu.edu/~mjiang/ushuffle/python.html).

 For building the module, instead of their commands enter: